m1ghtym0/browser-pwn/README.md

 [GitHub](https://github.com/MicrosoftEdge)

-Since Edge switch to Blink and the Chromium Project as its Rendering-Engine, Edge is using v8 for its JavaScript-Engine as well.
+Since Edge switched to Blink and the Chromium Project as its Rendering-Engine, Edge is using v8.
 Originally, Edge had is own Rendering-Engine called EdgeHTML, which used the ChakraCore JavaScript-Engine.

 ### ChakraCore